dotnet/docs-aspire/docs/storage/azure-storage-queues-component.md

 ### Use configuration providers

-The Service Bus component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
+The .NET Aspire Azure Queue Storage component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the `AzureStorageQueuesSettings` and `QueueClientOptions` from configuration by using the `Aspire:Azure:Storage:Queues` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {